-Bridge of Hope gives more than 75,000 needy children a daily meal and regular medical checkups for their physical health and development.
-It helps the children with their education so they can one day get a good job and afford sufficient food, decent clothing, necessary medicines and other necessities of life for themselves and for their families.
+Bridge of Hope gives more than 82,000 needy children a daily meal and regular medical checkups for their physical health and development.
+The program helps the children with their education so they can one day get a good job and afford sufficient food, decent clothing, medical supplies and other necessities of life for themselves and for their families.
 Beyond this, Bridge of Hope provides the children with opportunities to pursue and even excel in their God-given skills and interests.

 Through Bridge of Hope, God is enabling these children to become all they possibly can be, so they can one day be a blessing to many others throughout Asia.

 A beggar woman stood with a child in her arms, asking for something to eat.

 "Why are you exploiting this girl?!" the man in front of her charged.